 Some folks will reach their goals and some folks will not.

 Sometimes the folks with less talent end up reaching their goals while the folks who have the incredible natural talent fall short.

 What is the difference between the people who succeed and the people who fail?
 Their HUNGER.

 You become consumed by the thought of satisfying that hunger.
 Until you are able to eat and satisfy your hunger you cannot think about anything else with a clear state of mind.

-What if you applied that concept to you attaining success?
+What if you applied that concept to attaining success?
 Where would you be right now?

-There are 2 principles that relate directly to staying hungry and becoming successful.
+There are two principles that relate directly to staying hungry and becoming successful.
 They are:

 1) How Hungry Are You?

 You have to look in the mirror and ask yourself “How hungry am I?”